SharePoint/sp-dev-docs/docs/sp-add-ins/create-provider-hosted-sharepoint-add-ins-to-access-sap-data-by-using-the-sap-ga.md

 ```

+    > [!NOTE]
-     **Note**  Your application is known to Azure AD by the "localhost" URL you used to register it.
+    > Your application is known to Azure AD by the "localhost" URL you used to register it.
 The client ID and client key are associated with that identity.
 When you are ready to stage your application to an Azure Web Site, you will re-register it with a new URL.

 4. Still in the  **appSettings** section, add an **Authority** key and set its value to the Office 365 domain ( *some_domain*  .onmicrosoft.com) of your organizational account.
 In the continuing example, the organizational account is Bob@<O365_domain>.onmicrosoft.com, so the authority is `<O365_domain>.onmicrosoft.com`.

 ```